Adventure and Expedition Medicine Course

 LOCATION AND FOOD

-The course is two days long and will be held at Eastwinds Activity Centre in central Bristol (postcode BS4 4DY).
-You can park in the centre grounds or in an adjacent side street (more details will be provided closer to the time).
+The course is two days long and will be held at a location in central Bristol - more details will be provided closer to the time.

 We'll provide tea, coffee, biscuits and cake throughout the course, but we're not providing any meals.
-The venue is close to a few takeaway restaurants, a Coop supermarket and Beese's Riverside bar, or you may prefer to bring your own food.
+The venue will be close to some restaurants and supermarkets but you may prefer to bring your own food.

-Two full days' (18 hours) adventure and expedition medicine tuition by international paramedic and expedition leader Luca Alfatti
+Two full days' (18 hours) adventure and expedition medicine tuition by an international paramedic and expedition leader

 All specialist equipment for the course